 Failure to complete a route (leaving more than 5% of the route) on the regular collection day. $5,000 each route, each day of delay.
 If the Contractor notifies the City of the failure to complete the route the same day and completes the route by 12:00 p.m. the following day this will be reduced to $2,500 each route, each day of the delay.

-Failure to provide service to entire block on single service day (10 or more Properties) and fail to recover by 12 p.m. the next collection day. $750 per incident.
+Failure to provide service to entire block on single service day (10 or more Properties).
+The contractor will not be subject to liquidated damages for reported misses, provided that the items are collected by the end of the next business day from the date of reporting to the contractor$750 per incident.

 Failure to notify the City of a significant permanent and/or seasonal Route change or operations change affecting City Routes within three (3) business days. $500 per occurrence.